hyosung11/Launch-School/Courses/JS129/practice_problems.md

 ```

 Since functions lose their surrounding context when used as arguments to another function, the context of line 6 is not the `TESgames` object.
 Instead, it is the global object.
 Thus, `this.seriesTitle` resolves to `undefined` rather than `"The Elder Scrolls"`.

+My Answer: No because the call to `TESgames.listGames()` invokes the `listGames` method which invokes a function expression that is stripped of the TESgames context.
+So it references the global object which does not have the properties `titles` or `seriesTitle` and the output is  undefined repeatedly.

 ### 15.5 Use `let self = this`; to ensure that `TESgames.listGames` uses `TESGames` as its context and logs the proper output